Mini Brown Sugar Pound Cakes

 Aren’t they just the cutest?
 And so yummy too.
 There’s nothing else quite like a pound cake.
 So moist, buttery, and velvety-soft!
 Imagine sitting down to one of these with a hot cup of goodness.

-These little mini pound cakes are baked with brown sugar, and it gives the most warm, deep flavor.
+This version sticks closely to the original, only it’s baked with brown sugar.
+Brown sugar gives this the most warm, deep flavor.
 It’s like pound cake taken to the next level!

 I’ve been baking with Domino® Sugar ever since I can remember.
 It is THE sugar in the Philadelphia area, where I live.
 But if you’re not on the east coast, you might know it as C&H® Sugar.
 If they don’t sell Domino® Sugar in your area, look for C&H® Sugar, the sister brand of Domino® Sugar.